neptunia/kc-discord-relayer/README.md

 ## Usage/Installation

+1. Either download this repository as zip or git clone it (you'll need to install git either way)
-1. install nodejs and dependencies
+2. install nodejs, git, and dependencies
 	- https://nodejs.org/en/
 	- https://git-scm.com/downloads
 	- then go into `kc-discord-relayer` folder (where `package.json` is) and run `npm install`
-2. change chrome to developer mode (chrome://extensions -> developer mode)
+3. change chrome to developer mode (chrome://extensions -> developer mode)
-3. Load unpacked extension...
+4. Load unpacked extension...
-4. Navigate to this directory and click `extension_part`
+5. Navigate to this directory and click `extension_part`
-5. Open terminal/cmd.
+6. Open terminal/cmd.
-6. In the directory of main.js, run `npm run start`
+7. In the directory of main.js, run `npm run start`
-7. Hope it works :^)
+8. Hope it works :^)

 Note: If you already have Kancolle or KC3Kai open, you may need to restart Kancolle.
 Make sure you close your devtools panel and reopen it.